OracularIS/autest/docs/casestudy.md

 **Execution Steps**

 1. **Initiating the Test**
+   - Open the Smart AUtest interface.
-   - To execute the test, press the “Start” button on the Smart AUtest interface.
+   - Press the “Start” button to initiate the test.

      ![](Images/image10.png)